 These Rodenstock XT lenses feature the new ‘X-Shutter‘, which has been brought into the XT system from the Phase One Industrial lenses.
 These shutters are designed to withstand the most demanding of situations, and can comfortably exceed 500,000 actuations.

-With exposure times from 1 hour to 1/1000s.
+With exposure times from 1 second to 1/1000s.
 The Leaf Shutter design offers a new level of flexibility when shooting with flash, with sync speed all the way to 1/1000s (through the PC sync on the IQ4).
-With the IQ4 Electronic Shutter, we are able to capture with zero vibration and zero mechanical movement.
+With the IQ4 Electronic Shutter, we are able to capture with zero vibration and zero mechanical movement, all the way to 1 hour exposures.

 Both shutters can be activated using the shutter release button on the digital back shooting screen, the blue XT shutter release button on the camera itself, or using an external shutter release from Hahnel or Phase One.
 Shutter speed, ISO and Aperture settings are controlled through the IQ4 shooting menu, and also using the IQ4 silver buttons while Live View is active.
 This means no adjustment of exposure settings on the lens, no cocking and re-cocking, all we need to do is focus.